dinde451/jarr.d1/Jarulfs_Guide.md

 from enemies, though.

 9 The game erroneously states it does ×0-5.
 Average value is ×2.
-For more details, see chapter 6.2.1.
+For more details, see CHAPTER_LINK_player-versus-monster.
 Does not work against Diablo or unique monsters.

 ### Unique items